rafalbromirski/sass-mediaqueries/README.md

 ##Bug tracking & features

 "Woohoo!
-I've found a bug!" - that's cool, you can go <a href="https://github.com/paranoida/sass-mediaqueries/issues">here</a> and describe your story.<br/>"That might be cool..." - use pull request - I will review your code.</p>
+I've found a bug!" - that's cool, you can go <a href="https://github.com/paranoida/sass-mediaqueries/issues">here</a> and describe your story.<br/>"That might be cool..." - use pull request - I will review your code.

 ##What you can find inside?